vmalnathnambiar/exfilms/guide/how-to-exfilms-the-ultimate-guide.md

 <br>

 #### Method 1 - Targeted m/z Filtering
-The first method is based on targeted m/z filtering, whereby the m/z values for analytes of interest are known.
 <br>

 `-t`, `--targeted` **Required*

+This method is based on targeted m/z filtering, whereby the m/z values for analytes of interest are known.
 To use this method to filter for targeted m/z values, you are also **REQUIRED** to include the `--targetFile` flag that specifies the locally stored path or published to web URL target file - in tab separated value format (tsv).
 The target file specified with this flag must contain a list of target m/z values that the user would like to filter their mass spectra data against.
 The target file specified should be available in tab separated value (tsv) format only.

 ```md
 # Targeted m/z filtering